ainoya/gpt-looker/README.md

     pip install -r requirements.txt
     ```

+1. Place the `looker.ini` file in the root directory of the project.

 1. Set the environment variables `LOOKER_MODEL_NAME` and `LOOKML_DIR` to the appropriate values for your Looker model and LookML directory:

     ```bash